grillo-delmal/dub-system-wide-lib-tests/README.md

 I maintain the spec file and patches for that dub package on https://github.com/grillo-delmal/dub-rpm, I might change it in the future, so use under your own risk.

-This should just needs podman to run.
+This should just need podman to run.
 The tests are run through the `run_test.sh` script.

 ## And how does this work?